 The placement of land mines also poses an indirect threat to wildlife.
 In many world regions, arable farmland is rendered useless when mines are placed in fields.
-This causes farmers to move into marginal adjoining regions otherwise inhabited by wildlife.52 elephants reportedly killed by landmines in Mozambique56 beyond the conflict: how ifaw works with local communities to meet their needs, rescue and rewild
+This causes farmers to move into marginal adjoining regions otherwise inhabited by wildlife.52 beyond the conflict: how ifaw works with local communities to meet their needs, rescue and rewild